-About 4 years ago, I started to make scrapbooking a part of my daily life.
+About 15 years ago, I started to make scrapbooking a part of my daily life.
 As a mother of young children, I loved the creative outlet it gave me.
 I began participating in online challenges and design teams, which helped me to push myself creatively and try new things.

 For me, inspiration is everywhere!
 I love looking at the designs in print ads, children’s clothing and interior decorating.
 I especially love to study the shapes, color combinations and textures in interiors and then try to translate those ideas into a scrapbook page.

 I select my photos and print them out.
-I usually use wallet-sized photos because they give me room to play around them.
+I use small to medium photos because they give me room to play around them.
 Next, I play with papers and start building layers on my page.
 I don’t really have a plan.
 Sometimes I sketch out ideas, but other times I just go with the flow.
 Once I have my basic design in place, I get to my favorite part of the process . . . embellishing!
 For me, adding the finishing touches to a page is like putting together a puzzle.
 I get absorbed with finding “just the right piece” for each corner.
 I especially love adding dimensional details.